Have you ever wanted to get more out of your content marketing efforts but…

 Christoph Trappe is the author of two books, Get Customer Focused and Get Real: Telling Authentic Stories for Long-term Success.
 He is the host of the Business Story Telling Podcast and a Digital Branding Strategist.
 Chief Content Officer, The Authentic Story Telling Project.

 How to Save Money by Repurposing Video

-“While the past couple of years have seen tremendous growth and ubiquity when it comes to live video, I predict that 2020 will be all about repurposing that video and creating better video.
+“While the past couple of years have seen tremendous growth and ubiquity when it comes to live video, I predict that 2020 will be all about repurposing video and creating a better video.